a Jedi master who was small of stature but had a way with words. A philosopher, he was.

 The Seven Habits of Highly Effective People by the late Stephen Covey has sold more than 25 million copies.
 In it, Covey explained a way of thinking about time management that has been used by top-level business and ministry executives around the world.
 He divided the way in which we spend our time into four groups, distinguishing between tasks that are important versus those that are not, and tasks that are urgent versus those that are not:

-- Quadrant 1 are those things of importance that are happening right now or very soon—dealing with a crisis or problem, or meeting an important deadline.
+- Quadrant 1 are those things of importance that are happening right now or very soon — dealing with a crisis or problem, or meeting an important deadline.
 They are both important and urgent, and demand our attention.

 - Quadrant 2 items are also very important, but they don’t have a “must do now” imperative associated with them.
 Most planning, preparation, and problem-prevention activities fall here.
 Nothing obviously bad happens if we don’t get around to them this week or month.
 That makes them easy to postpone.

-- Quadrant 3 activities—phone calls, interruptions, much email, some meetings—also take up our time, but they’re usually not helpful.
+- Quadrant 3 activities — phone calls, interruptions, much email, some meetings — also take up our time, but they’re usually not helpful.
 We should ignore these more than we do.

 - Quadrant 4 items are, by definition, optional.
 They’re neither pressing nor important.
 We can save valuable time here if we choose to.
 They include most online activities, TV viewing, and various busywork.

 Covey maintained that Quadrant 2 items are the critical ones.
 They’re easy to postpone, but they have important long-term consequences.
-Investing time here requires discipline, but it offers the greatest returns—in family relationships, career advancement, and financial rewards.
+Investing time here requires discipline, but it offers the greatest returns — in family relationships, career advancement, and financial rewards.

 Becoming an SMI member shows an openness to change, possibly even an awareness that change is needed.
-But when it becomes apparent to the newer member that a time commitment is required to work one’s way through the Four Levels process and get on the road to bulding a financial house that will stand the test of time, too many fall by the wayside.
+But when it becomes apparent to the newer member that a time commitment is required to work one’s way through the Four Levels process and get on the road to building a financial house that will stand the test of time, too many fall by the wayside.
 “I found I just wasn’t reading it each month” and “I just don’t have the time” are two common responses from those who don’t renew their subscriptions.

 If this describes you, it’s not too late to change how you manage your time.
-You’ve got us coming alongside you each month with biblically-based guidance.
-You know you’ve got the time—all you have to do is take it from Quadrants 3 and 4.
-And you’ve got the encouraging example of others like yourself who have gone before you—about 4,000 current members have been with SMI for five years or longer.
+You’ve got us coming alongside you each month with biblically based guidance.
+You know you’ve got the time — all you have to do is take it from Quadrants 3 and 4.
+And you’ve got the encouraging example of others like yourself who have gone before you — about 4,000 current members have been with SMI for five years or longer.
 They’ve made the effort to become Quadrant 2 people.

 As Yoda might say, “Join them.
 Someday thankful you will be!”